 Cucumber tea sandwiches are a classic and often what comes to mind when thinking about delicate finger sandwiches.
 In most recipes, the cucumber is thinly sliced and provides a fresh crunch to each bite.
-Try some different ingredient combinations, such as cucumber-mint finger sandwiches, herbed butter-cucumber tea sandwiches, salmon and cucumber sandwiches and more.
+Try some different ingredient combinations, such as cucumber-mint finger sandwiches, cucumber cream cheese tea sandwiches, herbed butter-cucumber tea sandwiches, salmon and cucumber sandwiches and more.

 02 of 06

 The watercress-egg salad tea sandwich is similar to a type of egg salad sandwich served at the famous London department store Harrods (where it is also known as an "egg and cress" tea sandwich).
 There are many other variations on egg salad sandwiches (or "creamed egg sandwiches" as they are sometimes called in England), such as dill egg salad finger sandwiches and healthy egg salad tea sandwiches.